-- Any tools designed for one-time use will be discarded after use. - •All employees should wear cloth face covering.
-Employees should wear gloves whenever there is a likelihood of coming into contact with irritating chemicals.
+- Any tools designed for one-time use will be discarded after use. - All employees will wear facemasks and gloves.
 One facemask can be used per day.
-Gloves will be disposed of and changed after each client. - •No technician who has a fever or exhibits symptoms of COVID-19 will provide services to customers.
-The temperature of each technician will be checked before the technician meets with the first customer of the day.

-- Services will be provided by appointment only-- no walk-in customers. - •No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready. - All equipment, chairs, and tables used by an employee should be sanitized between clients. - •Customers will be required to sanitize their hands upon entering the building and also before each treatment.
+Gloves will be disposed of and changed after each client. - No technician who has a fever or exhibits symptoms of COVID-19 will provide services to customers.
+The temperature of each technician will be checked before the technician meets with the first customer of the day. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready. - All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers will be required to sanitize their hands upon entering the building and also before each treatment. - No employees with COVID-19 symptoms will provide services to clients. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines will be provided to customers.

-- No employees with COVID-19 symptoms will provide services to clients. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines will be provided to customers. - The number of clients in a salon at a time will be limited to three or 50% of normal capacity. - Only one client per service provider.
+- The number of clients in a salon at a time will be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building).

-- •Limit the number of people in the building (only those receiving service and service providers allowed in the building). - •Salons with three or fewer employees may resume operations so long as social distancing and other measures described herein are maintained.
+• Salons with three or fewer employees may resume operations so long as social distancing and other measures described herein are maintained.
 Salons with four or more employees must stagger the work schedules so that no more than 50% of the normal number of employees will be in the building at a time.